pyeventsourcing/eventsourcing/README.md

 compressed before it is encrypted, which can mean application performance is improved when encryption is enabled.

-**Synchronous Publish-Subscribe Mechanism** — Entirely deterministic, with handlers called in the order they are registered, and with which calls to publish events do not return until all event subscribers have returned.

 **Time-Bucketed Logs** — Provide a way of writing an indefinitely long stream of events in a highly scalable manner.
 Includes log objects, logged message events and a log reader implemented as a generator that